 For the first time, in 2010, a major hibernaculum, the place where bats spend the winter in a dormant state, was discovered in the South Slave Region.
 More than 3,000 little brown myotis were observed in the cave in a dormant state.
 Before 2006, only three bat species were known to live in the NWT.
 There are now seven confirmed species and one suspected for a total of eight bat species in the NWT.
 Bats are widespread throughout the southern Northwest Territories.

 White-nose syndrome (WNS) is a fungal disease associated with mass die-offs of hibernating bats in eastern North America.
 Although it is spreading rapidly, WNS has not been found in the NWT.
-Due to this imminent and serious threat, two NWT bat species, the Little Brown Myotis and the Northern Myotis, have been listed as Endangered in Canada and assessed as Special Concern in the NWT.
+Due to this imminent and serious threat, two NWT bat species, the Little Brown Myotis and the Northern Myotis, have been listed as Endangered in Canada and Special Concern in the NWT.